Wakugumi/jade/README.md

 # Project Jade
-Project Jade is my assessment on course Computer Vision.
-Basically its an web-based real-time classifier for garbage types.
+Final assessment on course Computer Vision MATH6168016.
+Basically its an web-based real-time classifier for garbage types, using our trained MobileNet model distilled from a pretrianed ResNet50.
-I haven't think of a good name and decide to align with my other personal project naming convention.

 # Acknowledgement
 Thanks to [Yang and Thung](https://github.com/garythung/trashnet) for this amazing dataset and their work as the baseline motivation of this repo.